 The benefits of compost tumblers make them perfect for most home gardeners.
 They keep their contents neat and contained.
 Not all of us think that a compost heap is a beautiful thing (right, dear?) but even those who see a pile of decomposing leaves and grass clippings as an eyesore can’t slight the sight of an efficient compost tumbler.
 The best thing about them?
 They make accomplishing the act of composting much easier.
 Why spend time with a garden fork turning over a heavy and unruly heap every few months when a few cranks and turns mixes your compost and provides the aeration it needs to work effectively?

 Compost should be turned every several days.
 Turning compost every five or so days mixes more oxygen into the decomposing materials allowing the process to continue at its most accelerated rate.
-It also exposes more surface of the composting materials to the microorganisms that accomplish the process.
+It also exposes more surface of the composting materials to the microorganisms that accomplish the process (see The Biology of Composting).
 Too much turning can also inhibit the process by short-circuiting the decomposition process and not allowing heat to build.
 Checking the contents of your tumbler every few days will give you a feel for how things are going, how many days the materials need to reach maximum heat, and just when that heat starts to decline.
 That’s the time to turn.
+A compost thermometer is also helpful for measuring the core temperature of your contents.

 Other small tricks: don’t continually add materials to your tumbler.
 Once it’s reached near full capacity — you want to leave some space so that there’s plenty of air and room for the materials to mix when turned — wait until what’s inside is finished before emptying and reloading.
 The temptation to add more materials increases as the contents inside decomposes and is reduced.
 Don’t do it.
 And make sure, as you go along, that any venting your tumbler has is kept clear.
 Fresh air is critical to the process.